-Amount (of opening balance) to be refinanced
+mount (of opening balance) to be refinanced - i Amount (or opening balance) to be remarked

 In developing the Financial Plan, borrowings may be identified as an important funding source for capital works programs.
 In the past Council has borrowed to finance large projects and since then has been in a phase of debt reduction.
 This has resulted in a reduction in debt servicing costs, but has meant that cash and investment reserves have been used as an alternate funding source to maintain robust capital works programs.